Wilton Assault On An Officer Lawyer

 - Throwing any bodily fluid or substance at them

 Technically, a person must deliberately and knowingly assault an officer with the intent of preventing them from carrying out their legal duties in order to be convicted of this offense.
 However, courts often place a lot of stock in the subjective testimony of officer as to whether they were “assaulted,” so there is unfortunately no set definition for what constitutes interference with a police officer’s duties in this way.
-A qualified Wilton assault on an officer attorney could offer further clarification about why a defendant was charged with this crime and what their options for defending themselves might be.
+A qualified Wilton attorney could offer further clarification about why a defendant was charged with assault on an officer and what their options for defending themselves might be.

 What Are The Criminal Consequences For Assaulting an Officer in Wilton?